EskildVeren/summer24/README.md

 ## 20.08; Continuing with chess

 Today I have coded in most of the chesspieces' movements.
 The only ones I miss are pawns and castling.
 I thought I was almost done earlier today, but then I remembered the 90/90 rule; when you think you are 90% done with a project, 90% remains.
 The moves I haven't implemented yet are the hard ones, and I have not started checking for cheks or winconditions yet.
 Additionally, I am considering continuing this project by creating a server I can host myself that will enable online play.
 Still, I am happy with today's progress

+## 21.08; Drawing chesspieces

+I have started drawing chess pieces, so every one of them doesn't look the same.
+This turned out to be both easier and harder than I thought it would be.
+I am happy with the rook, because it looks a bit cartoonish.
+Still, most of the pieces remain.
+I also got the image drawing in the canvas working, but had to ignore typescript in one line.
+I will try to find a method for not doing this, but it works at the moment.
+I have set up an error that will pop up if something goes wrong, which I think justifies ignoring TypeScript for that one line until I know how to check the type of an html element.